-The big misconception about title tags is that Google measures it in character limits.
+The big misconception about title tags is that Google measures them in character limits.
 Google actually measures title tags by pixels.

 I then set the Excel column width to be set at 520 pixels as that’s Google’s cut off limit.
 Anything longer than 520 pixels is too long and anything under 350 pixels is too short.

-Here are the rough guideline you should use for your title tags:
+Here are the rough guidelines you should use for your title tags: